Grants to our community:

 Do You Have the Correct Field of Interest?

-Even if there is a health and/or social development focus to your project, a different granting field of interest may be better aligned:
+Even if there is a community-based participatory focus to your project, it may align better to a different granting field of interest.

-- if your project seeks to generate new knowledge about a health-related issue identified by the community as a research priority, then you may want to consider applying for a Health and Medical Education/Research grant
+- if your project focuses exclusively upon program development, implementation and evaluation activities, then you may want to consider applying for a Health and Society Development grant

 - if your project aims to address the severe shortage of paramedics working in rural, northern and remote areas, then you may want to consider the Emergency Medical Assistance Education Fund